elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-methods-can-be-used-to-draw-conclusions-from-data-analysis.md

 url: /learn/education-studies/questions/what-methods-can-be-used-to-draw-conclusions-from-data-analysis
 score: -1.0
 related_article1:
-    id: 164998
+    id: 165001
     title: >-
-        How do face-to-face interviews differ from telephone surveys in terms of data collection effectiveness?
+        How can patterns be identified in data interpretation, and why is this important?
-    subject: Education Studies
+    subject: Computer Science
-    url: /learn/education-studies/questions/how-do-facetoface-interviews-differ-from-telephone-surveys-in-terms-of-data-collection-effectiveness
+    url: /learn/computer-science/questions/how-can-patterns-be-identified-in-data-interpretation-and-why-is-this-important
 related_article2:
-    id: 165003
+    id: 165001
     title: >-
-        How does demographic analysis of age and gender contribute to understanding survey results?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-demographic-analysis-of-age-and-gender-contribute-to-understanding-survey-results
-related_article3:
-    id: 164994
-    title: >-
-        How can assumptions be avoided in survey question formulation?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-assumptions-be-avoided-in-survey-question-formulation
-related_article4:
-    id: 164994
-    title: >-
-        How can assumptions be avoided in survey question formulation?
+        How can patterns be identified in data interpretation, and why is this important?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-assumptions-be-avoided-in-survey-question-formulation
-related_article5:
-    id: 164993
-    title: >-
-        What are the key elements to consider when formulating survey questions to ensure clarity and simplicity?
-    subject: Education Studies
+    subject: Computer Science
-    url: /learn/education-studies/questions/what-are-the-key-elements-to-consider-when-formulating-survey-questions-to-ensure-clarity-and-simplicity
+    url: /learn/computer-science/questions/how-can-patterns-be-identified-in-data-interpretation-and-why-is-this-important
 ---

 &nbsp;